Course Timeline

 From the first term onwards, students take advanced doctoral courses and supervised research projects in their specialization domain along with some recommended post-graduate level courses which provide a general management overview and help develop basic skills for analyzing managerial problems.

-As they enter their third year, students begin work on their doctoral dissertations.
-These dissertations are expected to make original contributions to a domain of management or to one of management’s source disciplines.
+As they enter their third year, students begin work on their doctoral theses.
+These theses are expected to make original contributions to a domain of management or to one of management’s source disciplines.

-A student moves into the final stage of presenting and defending the dissertation only when the dissertation advisors and dissertation/thesis examination committee members are satisfied with and approve the student's work and the research output.
+A student moves into the final stage of presenting and defending the thesis only when the thesis advisors and thesis examination committee members are satisfied with and approve the student's work and the research output.

 Curriculum Overview